 OR: odds ratio; CI: confidence interval; MetS: metabolic syndrome; the analyses were controlled for age and sex at baseline and time between baseline and the second assessment; reference categories for the lifestyle factors were occupational physical active, leisure time physical active, never smoker, moderate alcohol intake, high diet quality and 7-9 hours of sleep, reference categories for the social factors were a network of 10-14 persons, ≥18 points on the Social Production Function Instrument and having a partner, and reference categories for the psychological factors were 67-100 on the Self-Management Ability Score and 13-15 points on the Brief Health Literacy Screening; * P<0.05.

 Table S8.
-Multivariable mediation analysis of lifestyle, social, and psychological factors in the associations between education and having had a remission of metabolic syndrome using the Karlson-Holm-Breen method (n = 13,420; 48.0% Female).
+Multivariable mediation analysis of lifestyle, social, and psychological factors in the associations between education and having recovered from metabolic syndrome using the Karlson-Holm-Breen method (n = 13,420; 48.0% Female).